weavejester/cljfmt/README.md

 clj -Ttools install io.github.weavejester/cljfmt '{:git/tag "0.10.2"}' :as cljfmt
 ```

-To use the tool to check code for formatting errors, run:
+To use the tool to check for formatting errors in your project, run:

 ```bash
 clj -Tcljfmt check